XRPLF/xrpl-dev-portal/content/infrastructure/rippled/run-private-network-with-docker.md

 This section describes how to configure the validator nodes in your network.

-**Note:** The provided configuration enables the network to retain _some_ ledger history, but the amount of transaction history stored will depend on how long the network has been online.
+**Note:** The configuration in this tutorial enables the network to retain _some_ ledger history, but the amount of transaction history stored will depend on how long the network has been online.

 ### Create the node directories